neondatabase/website/content/docs/extensions/pgrag.md

 1. **Preparing and indexing the information**: This stage involves:
    - Loading documents and extracting text
-   - Splittings the documents into chunks
+   - Splitting the documents into chunks
    - Generating embeddings for the chunks
    - Storing the embeddings alongside chunks in your vector database
 2. **Handling incoming questions**: This second stage involves:
     - Vectorizing the question to create an embedding
     - Using the question embedding to find relevant document chunks based on the shortest vector distances
     - Retrieving document chunks from the database
-    - Re-ranking the chunks, taking the best-matching chunks
+    - Reranking the chunks, taking the best-matching chunks
     - Prompting the generative AI chat model with the question and relevant document chunks
     - Generating the answer